PARIS 2 DAY ITINERARY – FREE THINGS TO DO

 The early start certainly paid off as we were presented with an uninterrupted view of Leonardo Da Vinci’s masterpiece, the ‘Mona Lisa’.

 Feel like escaping city life for a while?
-Situated just 10 kilometres east from the heart of Paris, lying on 34 hectares, is this beautiful botanical park.
-Bring your picnic basket and maybe you’ll get to see a concert or exhibitions.
+Situated just 10 kilometres east of the heart of Paris, lying on 34 hectares, is this beautiful botanical park.
+Bring your picnic basket and maybe you’ll get to see a concert or exhibition.

 Additionally, the Park also offers a mini-golf course for those inclined to swing a club!
-Bus stops are close by the entrance which makes getting there very easy.
-From May 1st to October 31st, expect to part with a couple of euros for entry.
+Bus stops are close to the entrance which makes getting there very easy.
+From May 1st to October 31st, expect to part with just a couple of euros for entry.